magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 ### Live Search

 This release introduces support for B2B customer groups and custom pricing.
-Livesearch now respects product assignments to customer groups and the pricing that is set for a specific customer group/shared catalog.
+Live Search now respects product assignments to customer groups and the pricing that is set for a specific customer group/shared catalog.

 ### Page Builder